comp-journalism/list-of-algorithm-audits/README.md

 **Algorithm Audit:** an empirical study investigating a public algorithmic system for potential problematic behavior.
 * **empirical study**: includes an experiment or analysis (quantitative or qualitative) that generates evidence-based claims with well-defined outcome metrics.
 It must not be purely an opinion/position paper, although position papers with substantial empirical components were included
 * **algorithmic system**:  is any socio-technical system influenced by at least one algorithm.
 This includes systems that may rely on human judgement and/or other non-algorithmic components, as long as they include at least one algorithm.
-* **public**: algorithmic system is one used in a commercial context or other public setting such as law enforcement, education, criminal justice, or public transportation
+* **public**: algorithmic system is one used in a commercial context or other public setting such as law enforcement, education, criminal punishment, or public transportation
 * **problematic behavior**: in this study refers to discrimination, distortion, exploitation, or mis- judgement, as well as various types of behaviors within each of these categories.
 A behavior is problematic when it causes harm (or potential harm).
 In the ACM Code of Ethics, examples of harm include "unjustified physical or mental injury, unjustified destruction or disclosure of information, and unjustified damage to property, reputation, and the environment."